PabloBlanco10/ARKitSimpleTutorial/README.md

-# ARKitSimpleTutorial With Sun Earth & Moon
+# ARKitSimpleTutorial with Sun Earth & Moon
 Simple tutorial for ARKit with 3 example scenes with Augmented Reality (Short Solar System).

 Third scene includes a simple example of Earth, Sun and Moon rotations with textures.